 Once the CORE curriculum is completed with passing grades, graduates will receive NYSTA’s Distinguished Voice Professional Certificate of Completion.

 The NYSTA PDP is currently being revamped with all new instructors and the most up-to-date content.
-The new classes will launch in the Fall of 2020.
-If you are interested in being added to a PDP launch mailing list, please contact the PDP Director Amanda Flynn at firstname.lastname@example.org.
+The new classes will launch in the Spring of 2021.
+If you are interested in being added to a PDP launch mailing list, please contact the PDP Director Amanda Flynn at email@example.com.

 Since its earliest years, NYSTA has sought to foster standards in the profession of voice teaching.
 In the 1920s and 30s the organization led efforts to require certification by the New York State government for all voice teachers.
 While state certification was never implemented, its intent came to fruition with the establishment of our Professional Development Program (PDP).

 The PDP was initially guided by noted pedagogue Oren Lathrop Brown, and spearheaded by past NYSTA President, Janet Pranschke.
 In 2010, the program moved online in order to reach a wider audience.
 Under the leadership of the current PDP Director, Amanda Flynn, the program is currently being re-vamped.
 The classes are being designed specifically for online learning and will bring the most current vocal pedagogy information to our students.
-The new program will launch in the Fall of 2020.
+The new program will launch in Spring 2021.